Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In addition, their problem explanations are rock solid.
 You ALWAYS need to review missed problems on practice tests and in drills, and their explanations are first rate.
 We found them to be detailed, analytical and written in a very clear, easy to understand way.

 All this gushing about Barron’s isn’t to say we don’t like Princeton Review’s SAT book.
-We actually do very much, and in terms of content review and realism of practice tests, we prefer them.
+We actually do very much, and we even consider Princeton better for in-depth content review and realistic practice tests.

-Their practice exams are incredibly well done, offering excellent practice opportunities (including one more simulated exam than Barron’s, with 8 currently).
+Their practice exams are incredibly well done, offering excellent practice opportunities (including 6 full-length tests versus Barron’s 3).
 But at the end of the day, we give Barron’s a slight edge on SAT prep.

 WINNER: Barron’s SAT Prep

-Best Budget Prep Course 15% OFF ➔ Use Code: TPI15
+Best Budget Prep Course 20% OFF ➔ Use Code: TPI20

 Barron’s ACT vs Princeton Review ACT

-Very similar to our analysis on the SAT prep books for both companies, we like Barron’s for ACT prep.
+Similar to our SAT analysis, we like Barron’s for ACT test prep.

-However, quantity is just one factor in our evaluation of these books, and we prefer the quality of Barron’s material.
-Their detailed content reviews are a bit more comprehendible, and we loved their practice problem explanations.
+At the same time, we prefer the quality of Barron’s material.
+Their detailed content reviews are a bit more comprehensible, and we loved their practice problem explanations.

 That said, we actually preferred the Princeton practice tests – not because of the quantity but because of the realism.
-We found the content, difficulty and length of the Princeton questions to be a better match for real ACT exam questions.
+We found the content, difficulty, and length of the Princeton questions to be a better match for real ACT exam questions and for visual learners.

 This wasn’t a huge disparity, but if you’re an experiential learner (i.e. you learn by doing), these Princeton book and practice materials may better suit you.